TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 Ziff Davis privacy practices described in this Privacy Policy comply with the Asia-Pacific Economic Cooperation (“**APEC**”) Cross Border Privacy Rules System.
 To learn more about this program, please click here.

-Ziff Davis, LLC and its U.S. subsidiaries IGN Entertainment, Inc., emedia Communications, LLC, SaleBuild, Inc. d/b/a Salesify and B2BSignals, Offers.com, LLC and Ookla, LLC participate in and have certified its compliance with the E.U.-U.S. Privacy Shield Framework.
-Ziff Davis is committed to subjecting all personal data received from European Union (E.U.) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable principles.
+Ziff Davis, LLC and its U.S. subsidiaries IGN Entertainment, Inc., emedia Communications, LLC, SaleBuild, Inc. d/b/a Salesify and B2BSignals, Offers.com, LLC and Ookla, LLC participate in and have certified its compliance with the E.U.-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
+Ziff Davis is committed to subjecting all personal data received from European Union (E.U.) member countries and Switzerland, in reliance on the Privacy Shield Framework, to the Framework’s applicable principles.
 To learn more about the Privacy Shield Framework, please visit the U.S. Department of Commerce’s Privacy Shield List.
 Ziff Davis is responsible for the processing of personal data it receives under the Privacy Shield Framework and subsequent transfers to a third party acting as an agent on its behalf.
-Ziff Davis complies with the Privacy Shield principles for all onward transfers of personal data from the E.U., including the onward transfer liability provisions.
+Ziff Davis complies with the Privacy Shield principles for all onward transfers of personal data from the E.U. and Switzerland, including the onward transfer liability provisions.
 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Ziff Davis is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Ziff Davis may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 If you are a European individual with a privacy related complaint, concern or question about Ziff Davis’ privacy practices, please contact us by writing to ZDLegal1@ziffdavis.com **(must include “Privacy Policy” in the subject line)** and we will respond within 45 days of receiving your request.
 Under certain conditions, more fully described on the Privacy Shield website, European individuals may invoke binding arbitration when other dispute resolution procedures have been exhausted.

-Ziff Davis complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
-Ziff Davis has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Ziff Davis’ certification, please click here.

-7\.
-How this Privacy Policy can change.

-Some or all User Information maintained by Ziff Davis may be subject to transfer to another company in the event of a change of ownership of Ziff Davis or sale of any part of Ziff Davis.
-You will be notified via email and/or a prominent notice on our websites in the event of any change in ownership along with a material change of the uses of your Personal Information.

 We may change this Privacy Policy from time to time, and all changes will be effective at the time we post them.
 If we believe there is a significant change to this Privacy Policy or our data collection and use practices, we will indicate on our websites that our Privacy Policy has changed prior to the change becoming effective.
 The then-posted version of the Privacy Policy supersedes all prior versions.
 Your continued access to or use of any of the Services shall be deemed your acceptance of the Privacy Policy.